gompallabs/tradebot-pricerequest/Readme.md

 # Tradebot price-request svc
-Request data from a specific source and push timeseries to datastore <br />
+Request data from a specific source and push formated TickData to datastore <br />
+Then dispatch a msg for async processing to OHLCV or linear representation <br />
+This service is *not aware of timeseries* <br />

 Pre-requisites: <br />
     - PHP CLI >= v8.1 <br />